dreamingspires/auction-scraper/README.md

 >  Scrape auction data auction sites into a sqlite database

-> Currently supports: ebay, liveauctioneers
+> Currently supports: catawiki, ebay, liveauctioneers

 > Can be used as a CLI tool, or interfaced with directly